TejaChilkuri/HR-Analytics/README.md

 # HR-Analytics
-# This dashboard is designed to analyze a company's attrition rate and the various factors contributing to employee turnover.
+# This dashboard analyzes a company's attrition rate and the various factors contributing to employee turnover.